docker/docs/content/guides/docker-concepts/running-containers/overriding-container-defaults.md

 By default, containers automatically connect to a special network called a bridge network when you run them.
 This bridge network acts like a virtual bridge, allowing containers on the same host to communicate with each other while keeping them isolated from the outside world and other hosts.
 It's a convenient starting point for most container interactions.
 However, for specific scenarios, you might want more control over the network configuration.

-Here's where the `--network` flag with the `docker run` command comes in.
+Here's where the custom network comes in.
+You create a custom network by passing `--network` flag with the `docker run` command.
+All containers without a `--network` flag are attached to the default bridge network.

 Follow the steps to see how to connect a Postgres container to a custom network.

-1. Create a network by using the following command:
+1. Create a new custom network by using the following command:

     ```console
     $ docker network create mynetwork